ebowwa/acceleration-blog/_prompts/in_progress/blog3.md

 - maintain the `yaml` formatting : BE EXTREMELY CAREFUL with the YAML as if not the blog is worthless
 Example:
 Actions: `1. [writes YAML with code interpreter saves content], 2. [writes the blog with a new interpreter, saves it] 3.
 [Merges the two, YAML + blog]`

-3.) `lastly Generate the dalle image: an image of size 1792x1024, pertinent to the blog post's topic.
-Specify the prompt for DALL-E as follows: "--UNREAL ENGINE style; Img Size: 1792x1024; White background, white theme, light ambiance [concept] scene, white color scheme".
-NO COLOR`

-4.) congrats you've finished

 ## Blog Post Creation Instructions
 YAML Front Matter: